-To send more than the five files designated on the personal sending page, or to send a folder containing multiple files, it will be necessary to compress, or zip, your files.
+To send more than the allotted files (varies per plan or account holder settings If using someone else’s account to send files), or to send a folder containing multiple files, it will be necessary to compress or zip, your files or folder.

 Zipping files or folders creates a file smaller than the original file.
 The zipped version of the files or folders has a .zip file extension.
 There are several advantages to zipping files:

 - All files or folders can be bundled into one .zip file

 - Smaller file size drastically reduces transmission time

 - Smaller file sizes save on disk space